June911/Option-Pricing-Using-Python/README.md

     create a time-space-discreted grid, approximation of Greeks, boudary conditions for American option, systematically take the maximum between the exercise value and the continuation value
     - Implicit Finite Differences Methods(IFDM)
-    - Crank-Nicolson algorithm
+    - Crank-Nicolson algorithm  -- combination of EFDM and IFDM
+    - 2-dimensional example
   curse of dimensionality ==> difficut to implement as the number of state variables increases

   - Monte Carlo Simulation
-  simulating paths for the price of UA
+  simulating paths for the price of UA ## euler
   prons:
   flexible, the difficult does not increase with dimension
   cons: